 Engaging all stakeholders is a way the board and endowment managers can draw on the creativity and intellectual capacity of the community.
 Furthermore, engagement signals to the community that the university or foundation is taking action on sustainability.

-- Stakeholder engagement position/office/committee: to liaise between stakeholders and decision makers
+- Committee on Investor Responsibility to liaise between stakeholders and decision makers

 - Student-led sustainable investing fund to function as a pilot for developing a sustainable investing framework